Jumanji: Welcome to the Jungle: Theatrical

 Sony initially gave the film a release date of December 25, 2016.
 Since filming did not begin until September 2016, the release was pushed back to July 28 and then to December 20, 2017.

 Amazon Prime members in the United States could access to tickets for a December 8 screening of the film at select Regal, National Amusements, ArcLight Cinemas and AMC theaters.
 The screenings sold out at 1,200 theaters and earned $1.9 million.
 The film was released on IMAX 2D on January 12, 2018.

 In India, the film was released in English, Tamil, Hindi & Telugu languages on December 20, while in China, the film was released on December 29.

 Home media

-Jumanji: Welcome to the Jungle was released on Digital HD on March 6, 2018, and on DVD, Blu-ray, Blu-ray 3D (excluding North America) and 4K Ultra HD Blu-ray on March 20, although the film was still in theaters.
+Jumanji: Welcome to the Jungle was released on Digital HD on March 6, 2018, and on DVD, Blu-ray, Blu-ray 3D (excluding North America) and 4K Ultra HD Blu-ray on March 20, while still in theaters.
 The Blu-ray and digital versions include two additional featurettes: "Surviving the Jungle: Spectacular Stunts!" and "Book to Board Game to Big Screen & Beyond!
 Celebrating The Legacy of Jumanji".
 Jumanji: Welcome to the Jungle made a revenue of $65 million from home video sales with 3.4 million units sold, making it the seventh best-selling title of 2018.

 In April 2021, Sony signed a deal giving Disney access to their legacy content, including the Jumanji franchise to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.